DjohnRussell/webutvikling_23/README.md

 -------------webDevCourse2023--------------------
 -------------------------------------------------

-This is a repo for webdev, not mush more too say
+This is a repo for webdev, not much more too say